Stormzy faces backlash for McDonald’s advert after ‘deleting’ pro-Palestine post

 The company has been the subject of boycotts from Pro-Palestine campaigners after McDonald’s in Israel gave out thousands of free meals to Israeli forces and citizens following Hamas’ attack on Israel on 7 October.

-McDonald's CEO Michael Kempczinski has previously denied that the company has taken sides in the conflict, calling the boycotts “disheartening and ill-founded” and blaming it on “misinformation”.
+McDonald's CEO Chris Kempczinski has previously denied that the company has taken sides in the conflict, calling the boycotts “disheartening and ill-founded” and blaming it on “misinformation”.

 The rapper’s collaboration with the company comes after he appeared to remove a post from last year that read: “I hope everyone is good, some fleeting thoughts.